vmware/photon/docs/pmd-cli.md

 ~~~~
 ## net dhcp_duid

-Get the DHCP DUID per interface for all interfaces in the system.
+Get the DHCP DUID (optionally interface-specific DUID) for the system.
 ~~~~
 pmd-cli net dhcp_duid --get
 ~~~~
-Set the DHCP DUID for all interfaces in the system.
+Set the DHCP DUID for the system, optionally per-interface if the interface is specified.
 ~~~~
 pmd-cli net dhcp_duid --set --duid <duid>
 ~~~~